gsilve02/comp20-gsilverman/README.md

 * `responsive` contains files for a webpage that uses a sprite and displays a different portion of the sprite based on the size of the webpage's window.

+* `messages` contains files for a webpage that receives JSON data from a server containing information about messages different users are sending.
+This JSON data gets parsed and displayed on the webpage.